 Not all injuries are equally severe.
 While any injury can seriously impact your life , sometimes an injury is so debilitating that it requires a unique classification within personal injury law.
 Such examples are called “catastrophic injuries.”
-If you or a loved one has suffered a catastrophic injury, contact the knowledgeable lawyers at Largey Law as soon as possible.
-Your future and livelihood may depend on the assistance you receive from out skilled catastrophic injury lawyers.
+If you or a loved one has suffered a catastrophic injury, contact the knowledgeable personal injury attorneys at Largey Law as soon as possible.
+Your future and livelihood may depend on the assistance you receive from a Mount Dora catastrophic injury lawyer.

 What Defines a Catastrophic Injury?